 Thousands rally in Niger in support of president

-NIAMEY (Reuters) - Thousands of supporters of Niger President Mahamadou Issoufou rallied in the capital Niamey on Saturday in a show of force against an increasingly well-organised and vocal opposition movement.
+NIAMEY (Reuters) - Thousands of supporters of Niger President Mahamadou Issoufou rallied in the capital Niamey on Saturday in a show of force against an increasingly well-organized and vocal opposition movement.

-The rally, organised by a coalition of 36 pro-Issoufou parties in response to an opposition protest in December, took place amid growing tensions between the government and its opponents.
+The rally, organized by a coalition of 36 pro-Issoufou parties in response to a huge opposition protest in December, took place amid growing tensions between the government and its opponents.

 Interior Minister Massoudou Hassoumi this week accused leading opposition figure Amadou Hama of calling for a coup and inciting ethnic hatred.
 At least six journalists and three civil society leaders have been arrested in the past two weeks over similar accusations.

 "The opposition proclaims everywhere that it controls Niamey.
 They must be disillusioned now," Bazoum Mohamed, Niger's foreign minister and the leader of Issoufou's Nigerien Party for Democracy and Socialism, told the crowd.